 - Evaluation of a multi-site programme to reduce highly localised violence in different areas in a city through developing local solutions with the community and grassroots organisations.
 Core aspects of this evaluation include co-production with local communities affected by the programme, feeding in action learning as the programme progresses, and building evidence of ‘what works’.

-Prior to joining Cordis Bright, Emma worked in Human Resources at a housing association, analysing employee data and providing technical training to her colleagues.
-Emma also has extensive voluntary experience with organisations seeking to help vulnerable children and those experiencing homelessness.
+Prior to joining Cordis Bright, Emma worked in Human Resources at a housing association, analysing employee data and delivering training.
+Emma also has extensive voluntary experience with organisations seeking to help children at risk and adults experiencing homelessness.